marcusparsons/ExtraMath.js/README.md

 ***

 ##intdiv
 **intdiv** is short for **Integer Division**.
-This function will divide a series of numbers and return the integer portion of the quotient.  **intdiv** can take a virtually unlimited number of arguments.
+This function will divide a series of numbers and return the integer portion of the quotient.
+This function can take a virtually unlimited number of arguments.
+Arguments can be passed in as comma separated strings or numbers or as an array.
 ```javascript
 //Usage: Math.intdiv(n, n1, n2, ...);
 //OR: Math.intdiv(arrayVar);